confluentinc/examples/microservices-orders/docs/index.rst

 .. figure:: images/microservices-exercise-7.jpg
     :alt: image

+In this exercise, you will create one persistent query that enriches the `orders` stream with customer information.
+You will create another persistent query that performs detects fraudulent behavior by counting the number of orders in a given window.

-In this exercise, assume you already have a KSQL stream of orders called `orders` and a KSQL table of customers called `customers_table`.
+Assume you already have a KSQL stream of orders called `orders` and a KSQL table of customers called `customers_table`.
 If you are running on local install, then type `ksql` to get to the KSQL CLI prompt.
 If you are running on Docker, then type `docker-compose exec ksql-cli ksql` to get to the KSQL CLI prompt.

-From the KSQL CLI prompt, create the following:
+From the KSQL CLI prompt, create the following persistent queries:

 #.
-TODO 7.1: create a persistent query with a KSQL stream that does a stream-table join based on customer id.
+TODO 7.1: KSQL stream that does a stream-table join based on customer id.
 #.
-TODO 7.2: create a persistent query with a KSQL table that counts if a customer submits more than 2 orders in a 30 second time window.
+TODO 7.2: KSQL table that counts if a customer submits more than 2 orders in a 30 second time window.

 .. tip::